SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/rstata_vm_quickstart.md

 one-liners.
 The `?stata` help describes how to use `data.in` and `data.out` arguments to handle data transmission, but we strongly discourage their use.
-Instead, have both R and Stata read and write data to a location on our network file system [files.sesync.org](https://files.sesync.org/index.php/login).
+Instead, have both R and Stata read and write data to a location on our network file system, accessible at [files.sesync.org](https://files.sesync.org/index.php/login).
 Both servers have access to the same data directories.

 Here is a simple ".do" file that demonstrates reading and writing to your